george-hawkins/mjx-donkey-car/README.md

 However, if you use an S2 etc., you'll have to compile the firmware yourself, the DroneBridge/ESP32 only releases ready compiled firmware for the ESP32.

+**Update:** I had no success with two different S3 boards (the Seeed Xiao S3 and the Espressif ESP32-S3-DEVKITC-1-N8R8) and neither worked and looking at issue [#36](https://github.com/DroneBridge/ESP32/issues/36), it doesn't look as if anyone has had any luck with C3 boards either.
+So, despite the DroneBridge ESP32 README, I think the project can be considered to be for the classic ESP32 only as of Dec 20th, 2023.

 Adafruit have some nice tiny boards:

 * [QT Py ESP32-S3](https://www.adafruit.com/product/5426) - US$12.50